SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 ```

-Suppose a third harvester `ex:global` harvests both aggregated catalogues.
+Suppose that a third harvester `ex:global` harvests both aggregated catalogues.
 According to the expectations expressed for harvesting, the aggregation should result in 3 datasets instead of 4.
-One would expect that the same dataset `ex:cat1-d3` present in both portals `cataggr` and `catthema` will be treated as the same dataset, and not as distinct ones.
+One would expect that the dataset `ex:cat1-d3` present in both portals `cataggr` and `catthema` will be treated as the same dataset as it originates from the same source catalogue.
 The desired result is shown below:

 ```